maj-personal-repos/dji-sdk-python/README.md

 drone.shutdown()
 ```

+## TODO

+* Add support for Guidance SDK
+* Update to support v3.3 of the Onboard SDK
+* Add support for RPi3 raspbian
+* Add move by position and move by velocity full support

 ## About

 This package was created by [Miguel Alonso Jr](http://www.drmiguelalonsojr.com) with the purpose of providing a simply python interface to DJI's drones and guidance platforms.